Overseas visitors & overseas students

 |457 visa||457-compliant Overseas Visitors Health Cover will meet your visa requirements.|

 |485 visa||485-compliant Overseas Visitors Health Cover will meet your visa requirements.|

 |Any visa with condition 8501||457- or 485-compliant Overseas Visitors Health Cover will meet the visa requirements for health insurance requirement Condition 8501.
 Other types of Overseas Visitors Health Cover or international cover may also meet requirements.|

 Benefits, membership costs and eligibility can vary greatly between funds and insurance policies.
 When buying any health insurance take care to ensure the cover you select is suitable for your needs.

 - Make sure that you are aware of the waiting periods of the policy you purchase.
-Most insurers will impose a 12 month waiting period for cover on pre-existing conditions, and some will not cover them at all.
-Because OVHC policies generally commence when you arrive in Australia, illnesses that develop while you are travelling to Australia are usually considered to be pre-existing ailments.
+Most insurers will impose a 12 month waiting period for cover on pre-existing conditions, and some may even permanently exclude pre-existing conditions, meaning they can never be covered at all.
+Because OVHC policies generally commence when you arrive in Australia, illnesses that develop while you are travelling to Australia are usually considered to be pre-existing.

 - Check the restrictions and exclusions of the policy.
 Not everything will be covered in full and some items may not be covered at all.
 Remember that hospital costs for overseas visitors, even in a public hospital, are generally higher than $1,000 per day.

 - Consider taking out the highest level of hospital cover you can afford.
 You can choose to pay a higher excess if you do require treatment rather than having a restriction to save money on premiums.

 - Check how much your policy will cover for pharmacy as most policies only have limited cover and will not adequately cover high-cost drugs such as those used as chemotherapy drugs in cancer treatment, which can cost tens of thousands of dollars.